zahnster/customized-slds/README.md

 # Customized SLDS Example

-Simple example of how to override SLDS tokens and compile from sass source.
+This is a simple example of how to include SLDS through npm, in order to override design tokens and compile SLDS from the source Sass files.

 This example uses Parcel as a lightweight package manager / bundler.

-Example HTML is in `index.html`, and the Sass Setup where you override the design tokens and include the SLDS Source Sass for compilation exists in `my-slds.scss`.
+The example HTML is in `index.html`, and the Sass setup where you override the design tokens and include the SLDS Source Sass for compilation exists in `my-slds.scss`.